GREGORY MCDONALD, DO

 of Pathology where he also is the Chairman of the subcommittee on Forensic Pathology.

-Osteopathic Association.
-Certified in both anatomic pathology and forensic pathology,
+Certified in both anatomic pathology and forensic pathology, he has completed more

-he has completed over 7000 autopsies and has testified in over 700 court cases.
+than 8,000 autopsies and has testified in more than 800 court cases.